 - Easy to wipe clean

-- Has a light-up and musical ‘command center’
+- It has a light-up and musical ‘command center.’

 - 4-position height adjustment